gmatheu/vim-minimal/README.md

 # vim-minimal

-Bare minimum vim setup, targetting most of the useful features when accesing a remote server
+Bare minimum Vim setup, targetting most of the useful features when accessing a remote server

 # Requirements